 - House of Shadows (due TBA, working title) will center upon Mesa, the Solarian League and (if it doesn't fit into the second companion) Silesia.
 The Novella will tell about the beginnings of the Mesan Alignment.

 All the novels up to A Beautiful Friendship are legally available for free, along with many other Baen Books titles, via the Baen Free CD site.
-The best collection of Honorverse titles is on the Mission of Honor promotional CD.David Weber announced on 27-Sept-2011 that a movie deal has been closed.
-This will be an adaptation of The Honor of the Queen, with flashbacks to the first novel.
-At HonorCon 2014, it was announced that the studio involved, Evergreen, is considering doing an episodic format instead, comparing it to Game of Thrones, to general acceptance from the crowd.
+The best collection of Honorverse titles is on the Mission of Honor promotional CD that was included with the hardback.David Weber announced on 27-Sept-2011note that a movie deal had been closed, starting with an adaptation of The Honor of the Queen.
+At HonorCon 2014, it was announced that the production company involved, Evergreen, was considering doing an episodic format instead, comparing it to Game of Thrones, to general acceptance from the crowd.
 Evergreen also announced a probable adventure game taking place alongside the events of OBS.
 However, with the collapse of Evergreen Films in mid-2015, the future of these projects is uncertain.A tie-in graphic novel series called "Tales of Honor", covering the events of On Basilisk Station did get released, along with a game for mobile devices.Warning: Spoilers ahead.
 As a Long Runner, Late Arrival Spoilers of the early books are unavoidable.
 Caution advised.

 - Grayson Navy Letters Home by Joelle Presby: The correspondence between Ensign Cecelie Rustin and her Family as she is on deployment in the GSN.
 Covers the same territory as "Obligated Service", from another perspective.

 - A computer game based on the Honorverse called "Tales of Honor: The Secret Fleet" has been released for iPad and tablet.